 Required Teaching Field Courses: Teaching field requirements are established by the academic departments and the School of Education.
-A grade of C or higher is required in each course applied to a teaching field, and an institution grade point average of 2.75 is required for both Student Teaching and graduation.
+A grade of C or higher is required in each course applied to a teaching field, and institution grade point average of 2.75 is required for both Student Teaching and graduation.
 All teaching field courses in addition to required General Core Curriculum courses, Certification Core courses, and the professional sequence courses must be completed prior to Student Teaching.
 Specific requirements for English, history, mathematics, and music can be found in Arts and Sciences departmental information.

 Click HERE for BA in English with Teacher Certification curriculum sheet.
-Click HERE for BS in History with Teacher Certification curriculum sheet.
+Click HERE for BA in History withTeacher Certification curriculum sheet.
 Click HERE for BS in Political Science with Teacher Certification curriculum sheet.
-Click HERE for BS in Mathematics with Teacher Certification curriculum sheet.
+Click HERE for BS inMathematics with Teacher Certification curriculum sheet.
 Click HERE for BA in Music with Teacher Certification curriculum sheet.